top of page

 This essay will discuss something that many people fail to mention about the multiverse - that it actually attempts to make a prediction.

-Boltzmann Brain Explained: Why the Multiverse Predicts You Are a Random Brain
+Boltzmann Brain Problem: Why the Multiverse Predicts You Are a Random Brain

 One of the strangest predictions to come out of modern multiverse cosmology is the idea that you might not be a normal human observer at all.
 According to certain multiverse and eternal inflation models, random fluctuations in empty space could occasionally produce a single self-aware brain, complete with vivid memories of a past that never happened.
 This hypothetical observer is called a Boltzmann Brain.
 Because forming one isolated brain by chance is vastly easier than form

-Lee Smolin’s Cosmological Natural Selection Explained: Black Holes, Baby Universes & Cosmic Evolution
+Lee Smolin’s Cosmological Natural Selection: Black Holes, Baby Universes & Cosmic Evolution

 Physicist Lee Smolin’s cosmological natural selection is one of the most creative attempts to explain fine tuning without God or a standard multiverse.
 The basic idea is simple: new “baby universes” may be born inside black holes, and each baby universe inherits the same laws but with slightly different constants.
 Over many generations, universes that produce more black holes would become more common, in a process Smolin compares to natural selection.
 Biologist Richard Dawkin